AbhishekPawar-77/ML-Project-Logistic-Regression/README.md

-Projects:
+Prediction with Logistic Regression

-Predicting whether the bank client has subscribed for the term deposit or not.
+Projects: Predicting whether the bank client has subscribed for the term deposit or not.

-Objectives:
-Exploring Insights/Inferences by performing EDA on the given data.
+Objectives: Exploring Insights/Inferences by performing EDA on the given data.
 Relevant graphs were plotted to get some insights on data using seaborn package.
 Model fitting via Logistic Regression by Importing sklearn package.

 Python Libraries Used:
 Pandas